 More than ever, we are a mobile society.
-Many people live, work, invest, and spend time in multiple states.
+Many people live, work, invest, and spend time in multiple states and even countries.
 As freeing as that flexibility is, during tax time, this new reality raises the specter of complex state income tax consequences, specifically the rights of multiple states to tax income.

 While every state has its own unique approach to taxation, changing income tax domicile could be advantageous and something worth exploring.